muhammadabdkhan1996/NewPlots/NewPlots.md

 ![FashionMNIST Heterogeneous](Plots/fashionmnist_heterogeneous_ladder.png)

-#### Figure 4: Comparison of proposed methods with three existing methods on MNIST in a homogeneous setting on ring-structured graph of 20 agents.
+#### Figure 4: Comparison of proposed methods with three existing methods on Fashion-MNIST in a heterogeneous setting on $2\times 5$ ladder-structured graph.

 From Figures 1-4, both VRLM-SPIDER and VRLM-STORM consistently outperform other competing methods in terms of training loss and testing accuracy, and VRLM-STORM gives sparsest solutions.
 As before, all methods struggle to  reduce the stationarity violation across both datasets.